contactandyc/another-c-library/10_binary_search_trees.md

 }
 ```

-The recursive method requires less code, but is less efficient as the recursion requires more stack manipulation.
+The recursive method requires less code but is less efficient as the recursion requires more stack manipulation.
 Recursive functions are extremely powerful, but when they can be represented as a non-recursive method that is more efficient, it is usually best to use the non-recursive method.

 # Insert